Monte Grimano Terme

 The name derives from the Latin Mons Germanus and refers to the two castles of Monte Grimano and Monte Tassi, united as twin brothers (germanus in Latin means “brother” ).
 Today Monte Tassi is a hamlet of the Municipality of Monte Grimano Terme.
 Grimano would be a simple transliteration of germanus.

-The Borgo’s specialty is tagliatelle (hand-made pasta)seasoned with local truffles.
-Meat-based second courses are also appreciated because the raw material comes from local farms.
+The Borgo’s specialty is tagliatelle (hand-made pasta) seasoned with local truffles.
+Meat-based second courses are also appreciated because the excellent ingredients come from the local farms.